-Since then Living Paintings has grown into the organisation you see today reaching 14,000 blind and partially sighted people and their families with an ever expanding library of Touch to See books for all ages from 2 years old to 102.
+Since then Living Paintings has grown into the organisation you see today reaching thousands of blind and partially sighted people with an ever expanding library of Touch to See books for all ages from 2 years old to 102.

 • HRH The Prince of Wales presented Alison with an Art Fund (previously NACF) award designed “to reward the work of those who have contributed outstandingly to the visual arts”

 • Alison became the first winner of the Guardian Jerwood Award for individual excellence in the charity field.

 • HRH the Prince of Wales recorded the introductions for the Touch to See books ‘Paintings from the Royal Collection.

 • Alison was honoured with an MBE for her excellent work with Living Paintings.

 • A new service, Touch to See Book Clubs, was introduced to enable isolated blind and partially sighted people to enjoy Living Paintings audio and tactile books in a group setting.

 • Adaptations of illustrated children’s books have been published at the same time as the mainstream publication so blind children can read them just as their sighted peers would on the day of publication.

 • The charity was awarded a NASEN (Special Education Needs Awards) for Inclusive Resources.